Michael-Meade/snackhack2/README.md

 ```
 ## CryptoExtrator

 By default it @save_file is set by true.
 But can be changed to false as seen below.
 If set to false it will print it out.
+This will find crytoaddresses in website and save them to a file or print them out.
+Currently it supports: BTC, DOGE, XMR, ETH, Tron.
 ```ruby
 ca = Snackhack2::CryptoExtractWebsite.new("https://www.coincarp.com/currencies/tron/richlist/")
 puts ca.save_file